Search marketing is changing the world. Have you ever used Cortana on your Windows Computer to find a file or document?

 Voice search strategies are rather different from traditional keyword research.
 There has been an uptick in people making use of voice search online, so you should focus on getting your content and your site ready now.
 Start testing out voice search theories and playing with the schema and markup.
 Pay attention to the questions that your customers ask and start writing out answers to those questions.

-Is your appliance repair company prepared for voice search?
+Is your hvac company or appliance repair company prepared for voice search?

-At appliancerepairmarketingsecrets.com We love to hear the stories on what’s working for you appliance service company or what’s not working, with your SEO efforts.
+At appliancerepairmarketingsecrets.com We love to hear the stories on what’s working for your ac repair company or appliance service company or what’s not working, with your SEO efforts.
+You can also learn more about our seo for hvac companies.

-If you would like to set up a FREE online marketing strategy session to review your current marketing or if you would like to learn more about our exclusive appliance repair lead generation program that can help to take your business to the next level, give us a call at 866-561-5627 or visit the link below:
+If you would like to set up a FREE online marketing strategy session to review your current marketing or if you would like to learn more about our exclusive air conditioner repair or appliance repair lead generation program that can help to take your business to the next level, give us a call at 866-561-5627 or visit the link below: